 Prior to joining Rosetta Stone, Mr. Hulett served as Entrepreneur in Residence at Pioneer Square Labs, a Seattle-based startup studio focused on cutting edge consumer applications using AI.
 From 2015-2017, he held the role of Chief Product Officer at the privately-held SaaS-based Human Resources technology provider, TINYpulse, and from 2013-2015 he led the privately-held top 100 internet retailer Click Sales, Inc. (dba ClickBank) as Chief Executive Officer.
 Mr. Hulett has also served as the Senior Vice President of RealNetworks' games division, where he led the right-sizing effort of the traditional gaming business to its first run-rate profitability in several years and led the business' turnaround strategy pivot into social and mobile gaming.
 With extensive experience in the technology space, Mr. Hulett's previous positions also include CEO of AdXpose and President of the corporate travel division of Expedia, where he took the corporate travel business from an idea to a billion dollar worldwide leader in just a couple of years.

-Mr. Hulett currently serves on the Board of Yapta, the travel industry's first airfare price tracking and refund alert service, and he is an Entrepreneur in Residence at Voyager Capitol, a leading West Coast information technology (IT) venture firm.
+Mr. Hulett currently serves as an Entrepreneur in Residence at Voyager Capital, a leading West Coast information technology (IT) venture firm.
 He graduated with a degree in Marketing and Information Systems from the University of Washington and lives in Seattle, WA.

 SVP, Global Consumer